 Just think of some of the most recognized logos in the world.
 A mere glance will have you recognizing brands like Coke, McDonald’s and Microsoft.

 There are even games where you can guess the logo.
 Bet you know a lot of the logos shown below:

 Now, not every business has a multi-million dollar budget to spend on logo development, but that shouldn’t stop you.
 There are all kinds of websites where you can design your own.
 Sites like Canva and Hatchful are easy to use and can help you generate a logo in minutes.

 Once you have a logo design you’re happy with, don’t let it go to waste.

 Start by using your logo on the outside of your shipping boxes.
-You can have it digitally printed directly on your retail box, or invest in some logo stickers, a logo stamp, or even packing tape emblazoned with your logo.
+You can have it digitally printed directly on your cosmetic boxes and packaging, or invest in some logo stickers, a logo stamp, or even packing tape emblazoned with your logo.

 Patterns are good way to add interest to your design.